-This setting is an I/DD day & residential service program located in a suburban apartment setting that provides supports and supervision for one I/DD waiver participant under a limited license from the comfort of the individual's home.
-The provider is the father of the individual served.
-The choice to provide services in this manner was made 11.5 years ago due to other options not being able to meet the needs of the individual served in a person-centered manner.
-The individual interviewed is on the I/DD waiver and receives day and residential services through Spectrum Developmental Services Inc. There are no restrictive structures at this location that would prevent the individual served from leaving the property.
-The individual served can go out into the community when they choose, and the staff will provide transportation as needed to ensure that individual served has access to the greater community and preferred activities at the time of day of their choice.
-This setting supports full access for the individual served to have opportunities to seek employment and work in competitive integrated settings if it were desired by the individual served.
-Individual at this setting can utilize resources to their liking however they see fit.
-Individual served has a PCSP that considers individualized preferences and is updated yearly or as needed through a meeting with the individual served, the provider, and the individual's support team (TCM, CC, etc.).
+This setting is an I/DD day & residential service program located in a suburban apartment setting that provides supports and supervision for I/DD waiver participants.
+The individuals interviewed are on the I/DD waiver and receive day and residential services through Goodlife Innovations Inc. There are no restrictive structures at this location that would prevent the individuals served from leaving the property.
+The individuals served can go out into the community when they choose, and the staff will provide transportation as needed to ensure that individuals served have access to the greater community and preferred activities at the time of day of their choice.
+This setting supports full access for the individuals served to have opportunities to seek employment and work in competitive integrated settings if it were desired by the individuals served both individuals interviewed have competitive jobs in the community that they chose based on personal preferences.
+Individuals at this setting can utilize resources to their liking however they see fit.
+Individuals served have a PCSP that considers individualized preferences and is updated yearly or as needed through a meeting with the individuals served, the provider, and the individual's support team (TCM, CC, etc.).

 The staff at this setting provide support and supervision as needed regardless of funding.
 There are several activities planned daily at this setting that are out in the community and within this setting.
-The individual served can choose how and when they spend their day and what activities they participate in.
-The staff give the individual several options and choices throughout the day based on the individual served personal preferences and let the individual make their own decisions and choices.
+The individuals served can choose how and when they spend their day and what activities they participate in.
+The staff give the individuals several options and choices throughout the day based on the individuals served personal preferences and let the individuals make their own decisions and choices.
 They can have any visitors of their choosing and a private area is provided for them to utilize at their leisure.
 The bathroom and bedroom can be locked to ensure privacy if desired.
-The individual served can go anywhere within the home and outside of the home whenever they want with accommodations from staff for safety as documented in the individual's PCSP.
+The individuals served can go anywhere within the home and outside of the home whenever they want with accommodations from staff for safety as documented in the individual's PCSP as needed.
 This setting is physically accessible to ensure independence when needed and to offer extra supports.
-Individual served has access to all areas of the setting and can utilize appliances as desired.
-Access to food is not restricted and individual can choose their daily routines/activities including when, where, and with whom they eat.
+Individuals served have access to all areas of the setting and can utilize appliances as desired.
+Access to food is not restricted and individuals can choose their daily routines/activities including when, where, and with whom they eat.

-The Heightened Scrutiny team conducted a virtual assessment of the setting, utilizing a laptop with webcam and Microsoft Teams.
-One individual served, and one direct support staff member were interviewed to determine the level of understanding of HCBS and the Final Rule Settings Rule requirements and/or characteristics.
+The Heightened Scrutiny team conducted an onsite assessment of the setting.
+Two individuals served, two direct support staff members, and two supervisors were interviewed to determine the level of understanding of HCBS and the Final Rule Settings Rule requirements and/or characteristics.
 Throughout the interview process it was made apparent these characteristics are taught to those who live and work there and maintained through quality assurance processes.
 It was observed that staff are respectful to those who reside at this setting.
-Interactions throughout the interview process and in general between individual and staff were interpersonal, genuine, and apparent that they regularly interact.
-It was noticed that individual served does not hesitate to speak to necessary parties about anything they would like to do and/or change about current circumstances.
-If individual were to want to change anything about their services/setting the team would meet to ensure that changes were discussed and that they were implemented in a manner that would enable the individual served to continue to receive services and supports in a person-centered manner.
+Interactions throughout the interview process and in general between individuals and staff were interpersonal, genuine, and apparent that they regularly interact.
+It was noticed that individuals served do not hesitate to speak to necessary parties about anything they would like to do and/or change about current circumstances.
+If individuals were to want to change anything about their services/setting the team would meet to ensure that changes were discussed and that they were implemented in a manner that would enable the individuals served to continue to receive services and supports in a person-centered manner.